 Andrea Fisher developed her eye for nuance and beauty throughout her former career as a dancer and choreographer.
 The Andrea Fisher Dance Company performed in New York City theaters, New York City dance festivals, universities and at the Nassau County Museum of Art, on the former Frick Estate.
 She was a guest artist at Douglass College (Rutgers University), where she performed an original dance piece set to poetry.
 Fisher was interviewed on television’s Art Scene on Long Island, hosted by Shirley Romaine; a program that also welcomed the noted sculptor Louise Nevelson.
 Her choreography, which featured in The New York Times and Dance Magazine, among other publications, was awarded numerous grants from the New York State Council on the Arts, for whom she later had the honor to serve as a grant panelist.
 Photos of her choreography, taken by the legendary dance photographer Lois Greenfield, are part of the permanent archives of the New York Public Library for the Performing Arts at Lincoln Center.

 In a second phase of her creative life, she celebrates the beauty of classicism.
-She has designed elegant interiors which harmoniously blend the fashionable modern with the classical.
-Her work demonstrates that art and style, rooted in the principles of classicism, are timeless.
+Having designed elegant interiors, harmoniously blending the fashionable modern with the classical, her work demonstrates that art and style rooted in the principles of classicism are timeless.
 Fisher is also a designer of enchanting gardens, and holds the title of Official Garden Designer of the Mission of Argentina to the United Nations.

 As a former fine art and antiques dealer for over twenty years, her passion and expertise is in 18th-century French rococo drawings and prints and 19th-century French Academic paintings.
 She has auctioned fine art and antiques at Christie’s and Sotheby’s and has procured period art for scholars, ambassadors, collectors and design clients.
 In addition, there has been museum interest in her pieces.
 Art from her gallery – as well as her designs – have been featured in national magazines and newspapers.